-The Languages Department at Horowhenua College is vibrant, creative and passionate about our students and the curriculum we deliver.
+The Languages Department at Horowhenua College is vibrant, creative, and passionate about our students and the curriculum we deliver.
 It is staffed by a blend of new and experienced teachers, ensuring a balance of both expertise and new ideas.
-The faculty incorporates English, Te Reo Maori, Media Studies, Business Studies, Japanese and ESOL.
+The faculty incorporates English, Te Reo Māori, Media Studies, Business Studies, Japanese, and ESOL.
 Our emphasis is on the skills required for success in education and the world beyond.
-Within our classrooms we celebrate the many cultures and backgrounds that our students represent.
-This is reflected in our learning programmes through our emphasis on student voice and culturally responsive and relational teaching and resources.
+Within our classrooms, we celebrate the many cultures and backgrounds that our students represent.
+This is reflected in our learning programs through our emphasis on student voice and culturally responsive and relational teaching and resources.

-The faculty uses six classrooms including the school Wharenui in its capacity as a teaching space.
+The faculty uses six classrooms, including the school Wharenui in its capacity as a teaching space.
 It also has the use of library facilities and computer rooms.
 English is also taught to the various Trades and Services Academies now operating within the college.

 Year 13: English, English Scholarship, Media Studies, ESOL, Business Studies

-Year 12: English, Media Studies, ESOL, Business Studies
+Year 12: English, Media Studies, ESOL, Business Studies, Māori, Te Waharoa

-Year 11: English, Japanese, Media Studies, ESOL, Business Studies
+Year 11: English, Japanese, Media Studies, ESOL, Business Studies, Māori, Te Waharoa

 Extra Curricular Activities

-Claire McCormick – Head of Faculty, English, English Scholarship
+- Claire McCormick – Head of English Faculty, English Scholarship

-Christopher Fearon – Assistant Head of Faculty, English
+- Christopher Fearon – Assistant Head of English Faculty

-Jill Thomson – English, Media Studies
+- Nicole Hamilton – English, Media Studies

-Nick Stachurski – English
+- Nick Stachurski – English

-Lucy Pearce – ESOL, English
+- Lucy Pearce – ESOL, English

-Sharon Moerkerk – English
+- Sharon Moerkerk – English

-Julie Bolton – English
+- Julie Bolton – English

-Louise Mattheus – Japanese
+- Louise Mattheus – Japanese

-Nada El Hosseny – Japanese
+- Nada El Hosseny – Junior Japanese

 - Gina Kelly – Business Studies, Media Studies